The Abundant Life Blog

 |Posted by firstname.lastname@example.org on April 23, 2019 at 11:15 AM||comments (2)|

 It's the newest fad in mental health treatment -- support animals.
-All around the country, therapists being overwhelmed with requests from anxious, depressed, and socially fearful clients seeking a letter stating it is medically necessary for them to have an animal with them in places where animals are not normally allowed.
+All around the country, therapists are being overwhelmed with requests from anxious, depressed, and socially fearful clients seeking a letter stating it is medically necessary for them to have an animal with them in places where animals are not normally allowed.
 (I'm not talking about taking a dog to a hospital or nursing home.
 That's different.
-It has been around for a while and we know it is effective....Read Full Post »
+It has been around for a while and we know it is effect...Read Full Post »

 |Posted by email@example.com on February 12, 2019 at 4:45 PM||comments (0)|

 Perhaps one of the most devestating forms of child abuse is when a child is abandon and left to fend for themselves.
 Most often this does not occur because a mother left a baby on someone's door step.
 Instead, fathers and mothers get upset with each other and leave the child in the hands of the person with whom they just can't get along.
 Other times it is out of our control and illness, death, or incarceration separate parent and child.
 Abandonment is real, but it doesn't just happen to child...Read Full Post »